 Accumulating cooperative experiences from practices

-As Lida has said, “practice is the source of knowledge, knowledge depends on practice, and one can’t be gained breaking away practice” (Lida, 1987).
-The two schools carry on the experiment of the interdisciplinary teacher cooperation based on the British model and China’s reality.
-Through their practice this research summarizes some primary experiences from their documents, students’ activities, reports and surveys.
+As Lida has said, “practice is the source of knowledge, knowledge depends on practice, and one can’t be gained breaking away from practice” (Lida, 1987).
+The two schools carry on the experiment of interdisciplinary teacher cooperation based on the British model and China’s reality.
+Through their practice, this research summarizes some primary experiences from their documents, students’ activities, reports, and surveys.

-1、Striving for support of administrative department in school
+1. Striving for support from the administrative department in the school

-2、Teachers explore the experiences of interdisciplinary cooperation by action research
+2. Teachers explore the experiences of interdisciplinary cooperation through action research

-Teachers discussed the relation between practice and theory.
-They understand practice is the headspring of recognition and the important approach to form experiences.
-Because behavior is the process to check up theories by practice and theorize our thinking.
+Teachers discussed the relationship between practice and theory.
+They understand practice is the headspring of recognition and the important approach to forming experiences.
+Because behavior is the process to check up on theories by practice and theorize our thinking.
 This research must combine with action research.
 After this discussion, they said something as follows:

-Discussant 1: I am very exciting.
+Discussant 1: I am very excited.
 I am both a practitioner and a researcher of interdisciplinary cooperation.
-I must to look books and look for some information.
-I will summarize the former experiences in environmental education.
+I must look at books and look for some information.
+I will summarize my former experiences in environmental education.
 Aimed at a problem, I will cooperate with other teachers to design an item.

-Discussant 2: I think we need summarize the experiences of interdisciplinary cooperation what we need by using the way of action research.
-The basic factors of the action research are observation, action and rethinking.
+Discussant 2: I think we need to summarize the experiences of interdisciplinary cooperation that we need by using the way of action research.
+The basic factors of the action research are observation, action, and rethinking.
 We can try it using this method.

 The operating method of action research

-Action research empowers teachers to develop an ideology critique enabling them to depart from read-made solutions and discover innovative ways of problem solving (Robottom, 1987 and Elliott, 1993).
-From above mention we can see that, teachers are blind to operate this model before staring this experiment.
-But when they know the model of interdisciplinary cooperation and the method of action research, and realize they own are a practitioner and a researcher of this research, they have enthusiasm of practice.
-And they have also the clear way and direction of research.
+Action research empowers teachers to develop an ideological critique enabling them to depart from read-made solutions and discover innovative ways of problem-solving (Robottom, 1987 Elliott, 1993).
+From the above mention, we can see that teachers are blind to operating this model before starting this experiment.
+But when they know the model of interdisciplinary cooperation and the method of action research, and realize they own are a practitioner and a researcher of this research, they have the enthusiasm for practice.
+And they have also a clear way and direction of research.

 3、Acquiring the support of experts

-Students 1：After this lecture, I understand if there is no fry, there is more and more float grass.
+Students 1：After this lecture, I understand if there is no fry, there is more and more floating grass.
 And water will be polluted.
-So, we set free fry into river in order to protect Houhai water.
+So, we set free fry into the river in order to protect Houhai water.
 (Liu Jiyang, 2002)

-In Miyun School, teachers lead students to visit wastewater-managing plant and invite experts to explain how to deal with wastewater and how to utilize it.
+In Miyun School, teachers lead students to visit the wastewater-managing plants and invite experts to explain how to deal with wastewater and how to utilize it.
 This is the first time for students to see and listen to these contents.

 Student 2： I understand if the wastewater is managed, it can be used to water flowers and recycled by plants.
 (Zhong Li 2002)